Sips from the Firehose

 I’d love to say that this is it, we’ve found the perfect replacement for textbooks, but from what I can see here, this is still a very limited solution.
 They are also trying to accomplish something that is unbelievably complex.
 I know, because we’ve been trying to do the same thing: come up with a way to create once-publish many.

-Posted: under Community, Design, Digital Migration, google, Google Android, New Media Strategery, Platform obsession, Uncategorized, Webconomics.
+Tags: circles, Community, Design, friends, google, Google Android, google plus, moats, New Media Strategery, Platform obsession, smart, social media, Uncategorized, Webconomics